 Bathrooms aren’t known for their ample storage, but homeowners could always use more of it, and buyers are certainly looking for it.

 If you only have a single vanity cabinet, consider using vertical space.
 Walls offer lots of opportunities for functional decor.
 Consider adding floating or open shelves, which take up minimal space and are trending in home design.
 Floating shelves cost as little as $3-$5 each.
+Plus they look amazing, as seen above from Ashely at Cherished Bliss.

 Upgrade the average features in your bathroom to create an entirely new space, rather than doing a complete overhaul.
 Minor changes like these can make a huge difference in a space so small.
 Whether you’re prepping your home for a sale or you’re just tired of staring at that laminate sink every morning, these remodel ideas are the perfect remedy for a bland bathroom.